 There are simple fixes to this.
-Resizing your images to appropriate dimensions, choose a good format and compress your images using this Online tool.
+Resize your images to appropriate dimensions, choose a good format, and compress your images using this Image Compression tool.
 The good news is no one will notice the difference in the images, but they will notice how fast your site loads.

 If you see a popup asking you to perform an update, do it.
 Having the latest versions of any software and plugins will improve your website’s load times.